hoymkot/cross-the-wall/README.md

 * able to work behind a NAT infrastructure

 ## Environment Issues
-* need to enable IPv6 on your operating systems (on all hosts) because it is getting more and more prevalent (google is good help)
+* need to enable IPv6 on your operating systems (on all hosts running this software) because it is getting more and more prevalent now (google is a good help)

 ## Dependencies
 * node.js v16.0.0